 And you can also grow lettuce in a protected area such as a coldframe, hoop house or greenhouse, so that you can enjoy eating fresh lettuce even in the depths of winter.

-Lettuce does not have deep roots, so you do not need to prepare the soil to a great depth like you would for root vegetables like carrots or brassicas like broccoli that send down a larger root to support the weight of the plant.
+Lettuce does not have deep roots, so you do not need a deep raised bed like you would for root vegetables like carrots or brassicas like broccoli that send down a larger root to support the weight of the plant.

 Just loosen (cultivate) the top inch or couple of centimetres of soil.
 Remove any weeds loosened by your cultivation.
 Rake the surface level.
-At this point you may want to moisten the soil before planting the lettuce.
+At this point you may want to moisten the soil before planting the lettuce if it is dry.